skoushik007/TravelRecommender/README.md

 This is a simple module that takes in a timeline of flights schedule and calculates a travel recommendation.

 a Flight input has below parameter:
-	origin
+	origin,
-	destination
+	destination,
-	departureTime(considered in "minutes since epoch" by the module) arrivalTime(considered in "minutes since epoch" by the module) costOfTravel
+	departureTime(considered in "minutes since epoch" by the module), arrivalTime(considered in "minutes since epoch" by the module), costOfTravel

 a recommendation has below parameter:
-	departureDay(considered in "days since epoch" by the module) departureTime(considered in "minutes since epoch" by the module) origin
+	departureDay(considered in "days since epoch" by the module), departureTime(considered in "minutes since epoch" by the module), origin,
-	destination
+	destination,
-	costoftravel
+	costoftravel,
-	travelDuration(considered in minutes)
+	travelDuration(considered in minutes),
 	flights(list of flights in order to go from origin to destination)

 ideally the user travelling will query by the below parameter:
-	day of travel
+	day of travel,
-	origin
+	origin,
 	destination

 and the recommendation that the module is calculating can be used to answer the user query.